 • 8 cups low sodium chicken broth

-• 1 medium zucchini, sliced and cut in half
+• 1 medium zucchini, cut in half lengthwise and sliced into half moons

-• 1 medium yellow squash, sliced and cut in half
+• 1 medium yellow squash, cut in half lengthwise and sliced into half moons

 • 2 tablespoons lime juice